Outbreak stage and map

 It is no longer possible to eradicate the West and South-West London outbreak, but we and our partners are working hard to minimise its population, spread and impact as much as possible.

-The Pangbourne outbreak is very small, with only three nests found and we are working with West Berkshire Council to eradicate it.
+The Pangbourne outbreak is very small, with no nests found in 2013, compared with 61 in 2011.
+However, pheromone traps caught five adult male moths in 2013.
+We are working with West Berkshire Council to eradicate theoutbreak.
 We are also working with partners to attempt to eradicate the South London outbreak, which is still relatively small and in a concentrated area.

 Evidence of OPM introductions was also found in Leeds in 2009 and Sheffield in 2010.
 However, follow-up annual surveys have found no evidence that these introductions have resulted in the establishment of breeding populations there.